 Gain More Authority Online, One Blog at a Time using Google's Authorship Markup

 Who doesn't want recognition for their work?
 Most everyone does, right?
 Surprisingly, there are a number of bloggers who are still toiling away and have not implemented this simple tool that can have a big impact.
 So what is this tool, you ask?
 Well, if you've ever looked through the search engine results and noticed the writer's images next to their article, then you already know what we're talking about.
 It's called Google's 'Authorship Markup' and all it takes is a Google+ profile and a snippet of code.
-If you are a contributor for a blog or website, Authorship is a must!
+If you are a contributor and want to implement Google Authorship Markup, here's how. for a blog or website, Authorship is a must!
 Not only can it help your visibility as an author, but can increase traffic to the website(s) you contribute to.

 3 Reasons You Need to Implement Rel=Author Today